grapefruitzinnia/less-than-15-words-a-day-bc-stalkers/README.md

 i prolly gained some weight in the past several months, its okay, i have a competitive salary and im under some stress and then i have a personal trainer i see for an hour and he's helping me with running/sprinting before work and i have lawyers -- it happens but im still a small/medium so what ... atleast i live in peace, im a medium in hervé léger, i could care less what anyone thinks of me, i literally bought sweaters that are a size small from anthropologie the other day, sweatshirts in medium at lululemon -- all with my own money that i earned with my own hard work, please stfu idc what anyone thinks

 im going to be afk-ish during my PTO

+sudip is saying in the gc this morning that trump is going to win 2024, mannnnn ‼️